South West Africa campaign: Aftermath

+Casualties

 South African casualties were 113 killed, 153 died of injury or illness and 263 wounded.
 German casualties were 103 killed, 890 taken prisoner, 37 field guns and 22 machine-guns captured.

+Post-war

 After defeating the German force in South West Africa, South Africa occupied the colony and then administered it as a League of Nations mandate territory from 1919.

-Although the South African government desired to incorporate South West Africa into its territory, it never officially did so, although it was administered as the de facto 'fifth province', with the white minority having representation in the whites-only Parliament of South Africa, as well as electing their own local administration the SWA Legislative Assembly.
+Although the South African government desired to incorporate South West Africa into its territory, it never officially did so, although it was administered as the de facto fifth province, with the white minority having representation in the whites-only Parliament of South Africa, as well as electing their own local administration the SWA Legislative Assembly.
 The South African government also appointed the SWA administrator, who had extensive powers.
-Following the League's supersession by the United Nations in 1946, South Africa refused to surrender its earlier mandate and the U.N.
-General Assembly revoked it.
-In 1971 the International Court of Justice issued an "advisory opinion" declaring South Africa's continued administration to be illegal.
+When the League was superseded by the United Nations in 1946, South Africa refused to surrender the mandate as a trust territory, and the United Nations General Assembly revoked it.
+In 1971 the International Court of Justice issued an "advisory opinion" declaring South Africa's administration to be illegal.